 6. How do I change or cancel my registration, housing request, or ticket order?

-Changes and cancellations to registration, hotel reservations or ticket purchases cannot be made on-line.
+Changes and cancellations to registration, hotel reservations, or ticket purchases cannot be made on-line.
 Contact the G.A.
-Meeting Service firstname.lastname@example.org or 888-728-7228, ext.
-2417 with any changes to your plans after your registration is submitted.
-Registration fees, less a cancellation fee of $15 or 15% of total registration/ticket fees, whichever is greater, are refundable if notice of cancellation is received by May 30.
+Meeting Service email@example.com 888-728-7228, ext.
+2417, with any changes to your plans after your registration is submitted.
+Registration fees, less a cancellation fee of $25 or 15 percent of total registration/ticket fees, whichever is greater, are refundable if notice of cancellation is received by June 3.

 Other than for canceled events, the G.A.
 Meeting Service does not refund payment for ticket orders canceled after May 30.

-Rooms are blocked at six hotels located within five blocks of Cobo in downtown Detroit.
-Rates range from $119 to $140 per night, plus tax (currently 15%).
+Rooms are blocked at twelve hotels located in downtown Portland.
+Rates range from $125 to $173 per night, plus tax (currently 15 percent).